RicoJia/ricojia.github.io/_posts/2022/2022-02-13-deep-learning-object-localization-part2.markdown

 </p>
 </div>

-It's used in Faster R-CNN, YOLO V2, and SSD
+In YOLO V2, each object is assigned to the grid cell that has the object's midpoint.
+The object is also assigned to the anchorbox with the highest IoU (between the groudtruth and the detected boxes) inside the cell.
+It's also used in Faster R-CNN and SSD.

 ### Comparison Between AlexNet, OverFeat, and YOLO V1